1 FEDERAL RESERVE

 L San Francisco

 Congress created the Federal Reserve in 1913 as the country's central bank.
 Much is made of the Fed's independence.
 To some degree, the Fed operates free of politics.
-But it is not privately owned as some people think.
+But it is not privately owned.
 It is an independent entity within the government, having both public and private aspects.

-The Fed is independent in that its decisions do not have to be ratified by Congress.
+The Federal Reserve is independent in that Congress does not ratify its decisions.
 But the Fed reports on monetary policy, and Congress has the power to amend the Federal Reserve Act.

-Congress gave the Federal Reserve independence to keep politics out of monetary policy.
+Congress gave the Fed independence to keep politics out of monetary policy.
 The Fed is self-financed and non-profit.
 It gets its income from interest on loans to banks.
 After expenses, remaining money goes into the Treasury.

 Federal Reserve Banks are like corporations in that they issue shares of stock to member banks.
 The difference is that the stock cannot be sold.

 Michael and I toured the Federal Reserve Bank of New York in 2009.
 We were taken to the Gold Vault underground to see $190 billion in gold.
 One bar was worth $118,000.